CSU and XSEDE usernames¶

 and /scratch/alpine/$USER

-symbols have been created for all CSU and XSEDE users.
-Below is an example of the symbolic links that are setup for the hypothetical user janedoe@colostate.edu:
+symbols within them and therefore will not be misinterpreted by programs that utilize PERL.
+Below is an example of the symbolic links that are setup for the hypothetical user janedoe@colostate.edu

 /home/.colostate.edu/janedoe → /home/janedoe@colostate.edu